XAITK/xaitk-saliency/docs/xaitk_how_to_topics.rst

 How-To Guides
 ==============

-This section provides practical examples that demonstrate how to apply XAITK-Saliency to a variety of tasks, ranging from image classification and object detection to explainability for similarity scoring and reinforcement learning agents.
-These are structured as Jupyter notebooks in the ``docs/examples/`` folder of the repository.
-Each example shows how to accomplish a specific task using the provided tools and APIs (see the Reference section topics :ref:`implementations` and :ref:`interfaces`).
+This section provides practical, task-oriented examples demonstrating how to apply XAITK-Saliency across a range of domains—from image classification and object detection to explainability in similarity scoring and reinforcement learning.
+These guides are implemented as Jupyter notebooks located in the ``docs/examples/`` folder of the repository.

+Each notebook walks through how to accomplish a specific task using XAITK-Saliency's tools and APIs.
+For further detail on these APIs, refer to the Reference topics :ref:`implementations` and :ref:`interfaces`.

 .. toctree::
    :hidden: